The Cattle Trial is optional.

-The Cattle trial takes place in an enclosed arena with cattle-appropriate fencing (minimum size of 230 by 100 feet is recommended).
+If offered, the Cattle trial is scored separately and takes place in an enclosed arena with cattle-appropriate fencing (minimum size of 230 by 100 feet is recommended).
 During this trial, a team of three or four riders work together as each rider separates a designated cow from the herd and moves it across the enclosure to a holding pen.

 The fastest individual overall time (including any time penalties added) is placed highest in the Cattle Trial.